Neill Taylor LRPS

 In 2015 I decided to set myself a goal to start improving my photography.
 I did the Open University / Royal Photographic Society course on digital photography, achieving one of the top marks, and then worked hard to obtain my LRPS in 2016.
 I consider that I am still learning, and I hope that never stops.
 I'm inspired by the work of many photogaphers and artists and I love working with others, there's always something new to learn from each individual's approach.

 I'm always keen to take on new projects and challenges, so if you have an idea for something creative that I could help you with, please do get in touch.
-Equally I'd be delighted to help you with family portraits, fashion or glamour shoots, event photography, or anything that you have in mind.
+Equally I'd be delighted to help you with family portraits, weddings, fashion or glamour shoots, event photography, or anything that you have in mind.
 See the Contact page for how to reach me.

 You'll also find me on Flickr, Instagram, Facebook, Twitter and PurplePort, and I have a selection of images available via the stock agency Alamy.